 If you're looking for an affordable headset with a strong mic performance, look at the Astro A10.
 These headphones are the previous generation of the Astro A10 Gen 2 and offer an even better mic performance at a lower price.
 Their boom mic makes recorded speech sound clear, detailed, and full-bodied.
 It does an impressive job of separating your voice from background noise, including loud noise like a busy street outside your window, so your teammates will hear you clearly no matter where you game.

 These headphones are well-built and decently comfortable, with a detachable audio cable that's easy to replace if damaged.
 As for sound, they bring a little extra punch and boom to emphasize sound effects like footsteps.
-However, dialogue and instruments are pushed to the back of mixes, and there aren't any EQ presets to customize their sound.
-If you don't mind buying a more expensive model, the Astro A20 Gen 2 Wireless headphones have a more balanced mid-range, so elements like voices are more present in the mix.
+However, dialogue and instruments are pushed to the back of your mixes, and they lack EQ presets to customize their sound.
+If you don't mind buying a more expensive model, the Astro A20 Gen 2 Wireless headphones have a more balanced mid-range, so elements like voices are more present.
 However, their mic performance isn't as strong, and they also lack an app with customization tools.

-The best gaming headset around $50 with a detachable mic we've tested is the SteelSeries Arctis 1.
 A detachable mic is especially handy if you're looking for a headset that works for casual use since you can remove the mic to listen to music while at the office or on your commute.
-Although these headphones are an older model that's slowly being phased out, you can still find them online through some retailers.
+Although the SteelSeries Arctis 1 are an older model that's slowly being phased out, you can still find them online through some retailers.
 They're also more expensive than the Logitech G432 but offer a more comfortable fit and a better-balanced sound profile, with a bit of extra boom that can help emphasize sound effects.
 They don't have an app or sound customization features, however.

 Their mic has excellent recording quality, so your voice sounds clear when gaming online.
 It also does a good job of separating your voice from background noise, although it's not ideal if you often play in a noisy place.
 The headphones don't isolate you from much ambient sound, though.
 Their build quality feels plasticky and not particularly durable, but on the plus side, their onboard controls are easy to use and include a mic mute switch on one ear cup.